taarifa/Taarifa_Web/README.markdown

     - 'username@localhost' is the name of your MySQL account
     - 'password' is the password required for that username

-    #####NOTE: Your account must have all the privileges listed above in order to run Ushahidi on your webserver.
+    #####NOTE: Your account must have all the privileges listed above in order to run Taarifa on your webserver.

 * ####Run the install script
     To run the install script, point your browser to the base url of your website: (e.g. http://www.example.com).